I3urny/ToscaCombobox/README.md

 # Tosca 15.0 Combobox Bug

+## Fixed in Tosca 15.0 Patch 2
+This bug has been fixed in Tosca 15.0 Patch 2.
+Here's a link to the [Patch Notes](https://documentation.tricentis.com/tosca/1500/en/content/resources/webhelp/patch_notes_testsuite.htm#Resolvedissues).
+The fix is listed as TBOX-14035.

 ## Expected behaviour
 After a Combobox has its ItemsSource changed and I scan the application with Tosca 15.0, the DefaultName of each ComboboxItem is set according to its underlying TextBlock.Text property.